-For the last six years, as part of the Barre Heritage Festival, the Old Labor Hall has hosted an evening of food and music celebrating Barre’s Quebecois heritage.
-For the third year, the celebration will take the form of a Soirée Sucrée, the perfect combination of sweet eats and sweet sounds.
+For the last eight years, as part of the Barre Heritage Festival, the Old Labor Hall has hosted an evening of food and music celebrating Barre’s Quebecois heritage.
+For the past four years, the celebration has taken the form of a Soirée Sucrée, the perfect combination of sweet eats and sweet sounds.

 The evening is divided into three exciting components—all for one low price.

-At 5:00 pm, before the doors open to the public, contestants who fancy the quality of their French desserts will have their desserts judged by a panel of professional judges.
+At 5:00 pm, before the doors open to the public, contestants who fancy the quality of their French Canadian tourtière or their French desserts will have their entries judged by a panel of exacting judges.

 Here’s how to enter the competition:

 On July 26, bring your dessert with completed form to:

 —Delicate Decadence (15 Cottage Street, Barre) by 4:30 pm, or